 Furthermore, when an innovative idea stays an idea and does not get developed into a successful product, innovation theater happens.
 This once again boils down to the question of whether or not it created new value for the company.

 Innovation theatre is really lucrative…

 Theranos grew rapidly from 2003 to 2014.
 Below is a timeline of select major events.

 In 2010, just 7 years after Holmes founded Theranos in 2003, it raised USD 45 million.
 Interestingly, this was years before the company publicly introduced the revolutionary technology they were developing in a 2013 Wall Street Journal article.

-Then on, everything only went uphill.
+From then on, everything only went uphill.

 The company also received significant media attention.